AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/effects/key-frame-shapes.md

 value</Keys.SoftKey> softkey is also provided when you click the buttons, or double-clicking the buttons will reset to default value.

-The **Beats per Cycle** control lets you set how the programmed speed will trigger the shape.
+The <strong>Beats per Cycle</strong> control lets you set how the programmed speed will trigger the shape.
 It defaults to 1 which makes the shape run at normal speed.
-Higher numbers will divide the count, for example 4 will make the shape run at quarter of the speed - useful to synchronise different types of shapes which are running together.\
+Higher numbers will divide the count, for example 4 will make the shape run at quarter of the speed - useful to synchronise different types of shapes which are running together.

 <Keys.SoftKey>Spread</Keys.SoftKey> sets the beat
 count to be the same as the current Spread setting for the shape.
-This is useful when using dimmer shapes with movement shapes as it will make each fixture turn on for a full cycle of the movement shape.\
+This is useful when using dimmer shapes with movement shapes as it will make each fixture turn on for a full cycle of the movement shape.

 <Keys.SoftKey>Key Frame</Keys.SoftKey> sets the beat count to match the number of key frames in the
-shape.\
+shape.

 <Keys.SoftKey>Custom</Keys.SoftKey> resets the <Keys.SoftKey>Value</Keys.SoftKey> option to the last
 entered value.
 > Each key frame and each layer can have its own **Beats per Cycle** setting.

-The **Cycles** option lets you create a shape which runs for a set number of cycles then stops.
+The <strong>Cycles</strong> option lets you create a shape which runs for a set number of cycles then stops.
 By default this is set to 0, which means the shape will not stop.
 You can set this either for the whole shape, or for individual layers - if you set it while the whole shape is selected,